Artificial intelligence is becoming more commonplace. Siri lives in your iPhone and Alexa orders your groceries.

 A chatbot is a computer program that is designed to imitate human communication online.
 You type in a comment and it responds to you.
 At times it might perform simple tasks for you like an AI assistant would.
 For example, Domino’s has a chatbot that lets you order pizza.

 An AI assistant like Google will process your commands before carrying out a request.
 For example, to dim the lights in your house.
-If you ask a chatbot to dim the lights in your house, it will will simply send you a written response – “Do it yourself, Karen.”
+If you ask a chatbot to dim the lights in your house, it will simply send you a written response – “Do it yourself, Karen.”

 So, how can investing in an AI personal assistant help your business?